yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_02.md

 can be written,

-> This is certainly not the only way to develop Puppet code and your organization might require using different tools, depending on the environment.
+> This is certainly not the only way to develop Puppet code and your organization may require using different tools.

----

-The claim that PDK will be covered "in full" in chapter 8 is misleading as PDK is not covered "in full" in that chapter.

 ---